yrsong15/CellSociety/doc/DESIGN.md

 + Creating an extra simulation class to hold the values from the XML file.
 	+ Pros:
-		+ re-usability -> can simply re-initialize the simulation class to hold values from a different XML file which will be useful when a user wants to switch to a different simulation
+		+ Reusability -> can simply re-initialize the simulation class to hold values from a different XML file which will be useful when a user wants to switch to a different simulation
-		+ organization -> better to make it an extra class than add more code to Main that would parse/save those values
+		+ Organization -> better to make it an extra class than add more code to Main that would parse/save those values
 	+ Cons:
 		+ An extra class, another thing for Main to initialize and keep track of